adam248/websocket-hypermedia-lib/README.md

 A minimal, powerful library for building real-time hypermedia applications using WebSockets.
 Transform your static HTML into dynamic, interactive experiences with just a few lines of JavaScript.

+**Note:** This library requires JavaScript to function.
+The "progressive enhancement" approach means you can build traditional HTML forms first, then enhance them with real-time capabilities.

 ## 🚀 Quick Start

 ```html